DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/06assistantwebdeveloper.md

 Luuk, all have a mutual affinity for projects developed by the same graphic design masters, which they considered as a solid selection to represent their taste.
-These historical footprints marking successful publications, flyers, scarves, and posters were planned to be hung, pasted, and screened on the white walls of their soon-to-be permanent collection.
+These historical footprints marking successful publications, flyers, scarves and posters were planned to be hung, pasted, and screened on the white walls of their soon-to-be permanent collection.
 The permanent collection, so the founders claimed, would attract the audience they wanted to establish.
 I think they wanted to